Birth Month Herbs: Find Yours by Month

 - Today lavender is commonly added to soaps and shampoos.

-- Popular as an essential oil, lavender has calming properties that may reduce anxiety and aid in sleep.
+- Popular as an essential oil, lavender has calming properties that may reduce anxiety and aid sleep.

 - In ancient times, lavender flowers were commonly sewn into sachets to help the sleepless.